SinaNavidii/SinaNavidii/README.md

 </p>

 <p>
-These days, I’m hands-on with Python, MATLAB, and a range of data science and simulation frameworks to tackle complex problems and optimize solutions.
-Outside of research, you’ll find me climbing rocks, exploring coffee spots, or catching up on the latest in tech podcasts!
+These days, I’m hands-on with Python, MATLAB, and a range of data science and simulation frameworks to tackle problems and optimize solutions.
+Outside of research, you’ll find me climbing rocks, exploring coffee spots, or catching up on the latest tech podcasts!
 </p>

 📫 Reach out at sina.navidi@uconn.edu for collaborations, questions, or just to connect!